-TWUL is required to ensure that it (or any associated company or corporate group as an issuer of corporate debt on its behalf) maintains an investment grade issuer credit rating.
+TWUL is required to ensure that it (or any associated company which issues corporate debt on its behalf) maintains an investment grade issuer credit rating.
 The issuer rating reflects the financial capacity of the Appointed Business and therefore its ability to raise capital or maintain access to liquidity in the future.
 Any significant adverse changes to the rating acts as an early signal that the ability of the Appointed Business to raise future finance is at risk.